 And it’ll give you the clarity about what your next steps are…

-…whether that’s looking for a full-time programming position, freelance-consulting clients or even start working on your own niche website or micro SaaS product.
+…whether that’s looking for a full-time programming position, consulting clients or even start working on your own niche website or micro SaaS product.

 So, here are 29+ Ruby gems you need to deliver command-line applications that delight both casual users and experienced developers.